Russian Liberation Army: Origins

 Following the German defeats in the summer of 1943 the units began to disintegrate.
 On 12 September for example, 2nd Army had to withdraw Sturm-Btl.
 AOK 2 in order to deal with what was described as "several mutinies and desertions of Eastern units".
 A 14 September communication from the army states that in the recent period, Hiwi absenteeism had risen considerably.
 Following a series of attempted or successful mutinies, and a surge in desertions, the Germans decided in September 1943 that the reliability of the units had fallen to a level where they were more a liability than an asset.
 In an October 1943 report, the 8th Army concluded grimly: "All local volunteers are unreliable during enemy contact.
 Principal reason of unreliability is the employment of these volunteers in the East."
 Two days previously, the German army had given permission to the KTB to take harsh measures in the event of further cases of rebellion or unreliability, investing regimental commanders with far-reaching powers to hold summary courts and execute the verdicts.

 Since it was felt that the reliability of Russian volunteers would improve if they were removed from contact with the local population, it was decided to send them to the Western Front, and the majority of them were re-deployed in late 1943 or early 1944.

 Many of these battalions were integrated into the divisions in the West.
 A number of the Russian soldiers were on guard in Normandy on D-Day but, without the equipment or motivation to fight the Allies, most promptly surrendered.

 A total of 71 "Eastern" battalions served on the Eastern Front, while 42 battalions served in Belgium, Finland, France, and Italy.

-An aerial contingent of Russian volunteers was formed as Ostfliegerstaffel (russische) in December 1943, only to be disbanded in July 1944 before seeing combat.
-The Russian airmen were regrouped into the Night Harassment Squadron 8, whose first and only mission took place on 13 April 1945, when they attacked a Soviet bridgehead at Erlenhof, on the Oder River.
+The Russian Liberation Army Air Arm was disbanded in July 1944 before seeing combat.